 - When you’ve scooped all the cookies, working with one at a time, PRESS (not roll) the double scoop of dough into a ball using the palm of your hands.
 Press the roll slightly into a disc and place it back onto the baking pan.
 Repeat the process for all the cookies.

-- Bake the cookies for 10 minutes and allow to cool on the baking pan for 10 minutes before placing them on a cooling rack to cool completely.
+- Bake the cookies for 10 minutes and allow them to cool on the baking pan for 10 minutes before placing them on a cooling rack to cool completely.

 Notes